Relative periodic solutions in spatial Kepler problem with symmetric perturbation: Abstract

 \section{Abstract}

-We study the spatial Kepler problem under a perturbation satisfying both rotational symmetry and reflection symmetry with respect to a plane perpendicular to the rotational axis.
-By applying recent results from \cite{CHHL23} combined with Franks Theorem, we prove the existence of infinitely many relative periodic solutions contained in compact energy surface when the perturbation is sufficiently small and certain technical conditions hold.
-In addition, we also demonstrate the existence of a unique $z$-symmetric brake orbit which forms a hopf link with a plane relative periodic solutions contained in compact energy surface only requires the perturbation sufficiently small.
-Our results apply to the motion of a satellite around an ellipsoid with uniform mass distribution and to the $n$-pyramidal problem with one point mass moving along $z$-axis and other $n$ equal masses forming a regular $n$-gon perpendicular to the $z$-axis at all times.
+The spatial Kepler problem with a perturbation satisfying the rotational symmetry w.r.t. the $z$-axis and the reflection symmetry w.r.t. the $(x, y)$-plane, can be reduced to an Hamiltonian system with 2 degrees of freedom after fixing the angular momentum.
+For small enough perturbations, we show that for certain choices of energy and angular momentum, the corresponding energy surface is compact and diffeomorphic to $\mathbb{S}^3$, and on each compact energy surface there is a unique $z$-symmetric brake orbit, which forms a Hopf link with a planar relative periodic orbit.
+Moreover under some additional technical assumptions, by applying recent results from symplectic dynamics (Cristofaro-Gardiner et al 2023 Geom.
+Topol.
+27 3801–31) and Franks' Theorem, we prove there are infinitely many relative periodic orbits on each compact energy surface.
+These results can be applied to the motion of a satellite around a uniformly mass-distributed ellipsoid and the $n$-pyramidal problem, where one point mass moves along the $z$-axis and $n$ other equal point masses form a regular $n$-gon perpendicular to the $z$-axis.